juniorit-ai/clang-game-project/docs/handbook.md

   Once the code finished, please run shell command "jcscript discount-calculator.c" in the playground directory to test your code.
 +*/

+// TODO: You can ask AI to write code for you here

+/*
+   TODO: You can ask AI to write code for you here
+*/
 ```
 ### Section 3 : JuniorIt VS Code Extension Comments :